 - Drain cashews and add them to a food processor

-- Add the rest of the ingredients to the food processor and pulse until smooth
+- Add the rest of the ingredients to a blender and blend until creamy

 - Pour the cheese sauce in a medium sauce pan and place over medium heat